Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 A research dissertation of between 15,000 and 20,000 words.
 Cross-disciplinary dissertation topics are encouraged.

-The aim of the dissertation is for students to gain experience in undertaking.
+The aim of the dissertation is for students to gain experience in undertaking research.
 This experience includes: planning a significant research project; bringing relevant theory and/or data and/or quantitative techniques to bear on a carefully specified problem; working largely independently (with a supervisor); and presenting the results of the research in a clear and well-organised fashion, both in seminars and the dissertation itself.
 Cross-disciplinary dissertation topics are encouraged.

 |Paper title||Dissertation for Philosophy, Politics and Economics|